littlefs-project/littlefs/DESIGN.md

 1. The littlefs is composed of directory blocks
 2. Each directory is a linked-list of metadata pairs
-3. These metadata pairs can be updated atomically by alternative which metadata block is active
+3. These metadata pairs can be updated atomically by alternating which metadata block is active
 4. Directory blocks contain either references to other directories or files
-5. Files are represented by copy-on-write CTZ linked-lists
-6. The CTZ linked-lists support appending in O(1) and reading in O(n logn)
+5. Files are represented by copy-on-write CTZ skip-lists which support O(1) append and O(n logn) reading
-7. Blocks are allocated by scanning the filesystem for used blocks in a fixed-size lookahead region is that stored in a bit-vector
+6. Blocks are allocated by scanning the filesystem for used blocks in a fixed-size lookahead region is that stored in a bit-vector
-8. To facilitate scanning the filesystem, all directories are part of a linked-list that is threaded through the entire filesystem
+7. To facilitate scanning the filesystem, all directories are part of a linked-list that is threaded through the entire filesystem
-9. If a block develops an error, the littlefs allocates a new block, and moves the data and references of the old block to the new.
+8. If a block develops an error, the littlefs allocates a new block, and moves the data and references of the old block to the new.
-10. Any case where an atomic operation is not possible, it is taken care of by a deorphan step that occurs on the first allocation after boot
+9. Any case where an atomic operation is not possible, mistakes are resolved by a deorphan step that occurs on the first allocation after boot

 That's the little filesystem.
 Thanks for reading!